Skip to main content

 This is the newest category, and it changes the workflow fundamentally.
 Instead of designing a concept and then building a separate presentation to share it, AI-powered tools generate the concept and the presentation together.

-Pros: Concept and presentation built together, interactive refinement, operational data included.
-Cons: Requires adopting a new platform.
+• Pros: Concept and presentation built together, interactive refinement, operational data included

-Client revision 1-2 hours per round of feedback Real-time — refine with AI Designer
+Client revision turnaround 1-2 hours per round 30-60 min per round Real-time with AI Designer

 How Dream Event Streamlines Client Presentations

 Describe the event in a few sentences.
 The AI returns a complete concept: theme, narrative arc, programming, food and beverage, visual design, and venue recommendations.
-This isn't a template — it's a unique concept built from your specific inputs.
+This is not a template -- it is a unique concept built from your specific inputs.

 Open the AI Event Designer and adjust any detail through conversation.
 "Make the cocktail hour shorter and add a photo moment before dinner."
 "Swap the plated dessert for a dessert bar."
 The concept updates while maintaining coherence across all sections.